zooniverse/tove/docs/arch/adr-03.md

 Target throughput for a single file share: up to 300 MiB/sec for certain regions, Up to 60 MiB/sec for all regions

 Pros:
-- allows for specifying read-only or write-only permissions on folders within the share using a shared access signature (SAS): this would give us more control in how we want to organize/store the generated zip files
 - can cache Azure file shares on on-premises file servers by using Azure File Sync for quick access
 - File Services uses the SMB protocol, which is the same protocol used on file directories on Mac and Windows machines.
 Therefore a file share can be mapped onto a drive on your machine.
-Note that a blob container can also be mounted as a file system using the [blobfuse](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux) tool.
+Note that a blob container can also be mounted as a file system using the [blobfuse](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux) tool, so this is not an actual advantage over Blob Storage.
 - Greater potential throughput

 Cons: